Hormonal migraines & period headaches: How to cope

 NSAIDS say what?

-NSAIDs, or nonsteroidal anti-inflammatory drugs, are actually one of the most effective medications for headaches.
+NSAIDs, or nonsteroidal anti-inflammatory drugs, are actually one of the most effective headache medications.
 NSAIDS = OTC meds like Advil, Motrin, and Aleve.
 Generic names = ibuprofen and naproxen.

 Studies have shown that these are effective migraine medicines, even at low to moderate doses.
 Check the label or consult your health care provider for recommended dosages.